 Allows users to share their thoughts or important information with their friends.
 This can include where they are, what they're doing, how they're feeling, who they're with, or just something that they generally find interesting.
 To learn how to share a status of your own, see our Facebook Sharing tutorial.

 If someone posts a photo, status, or comment that you like or agree with, you can click the “like” button to show it.
 Think of it as casting a vote in a popularity contest.
-Our Facebook Comments, Likes, and Re-Sharing tutorial has more information on "likes" and related actions.
+Our Facebook Sharing tutorial has more information on "likes" and related actions for sharing how you feel.

 Allows users to send anyone (even those who aren’t a “friend”) a private message, sort of like a miniature email.
 Interested in learning more about this function?
 Our Facebook Messages tutorial has you covered.